mikesol/wall/docs/src/functions-1.md

 ## Errors

-Wall will issue a compile-time error if a function cannot be evaluated because it lacks (or might lack) the required element in its domain.
+Wall will issue a compile-time error if a function cannot be evaluated because it lacks (or might lack) an argument in its domain.

 ```
 w> { Paris: France, Berlin: Germany } Budapest